arturaugusto/binstr/README.txt

          easier to find since all inputs are checked thoroughly for errors using assertions.

+PyPI may not always have the latest version.
+The latest version can always be found on the GitHub page (https://github.com/DavidMcEwan/binstr).

 Includes:
     int_to_b()      - Convert a positive integer to a sting of binary